-- For those children with an EHCP, this document guides us in what we must allocate to meet their needs. - If a child is in receipt of High Needs Block funding, we will provide for them as identified in our application, allocating resources to meet their funding level. - For all children, it is during regular meetings between class teachers/LSAs and the SENDCo, that children's needs are identified.
-This then guides us in our allocation of resources and helps us to create our provision map which sets out the types of intervention available. - The SENDCo and class teachers meet with outside professionals as required.
+- For those children with a Statement or Education, Health and Care Plan (EHCP), their needs are described in these documents and this guides us as to what provisions to put in place to meet their individual needs. - If a child is in receipt of High Needs Block funding, we will provide for them as identified in our application, allocating resources to meet their funding level. - For all children, it is during regular meetings between class teachers/LSAs and the SENCOs, that children's needs are identified.
+This then guides us in our allocation of resources and helps us to create our provision map which sets out the types of intervention available. - The SENCOs and class teachers meet with outside professionals as required.
 The information gathered from these specialists may also guide us in allocating resources.